-Upgrades to this launch were proposed in the State Master Plan.
+Upgrades to the Sandy Cove boat launch were proposed in the State Master Plan.
 Improvements to the existing launch are proposed.
 Improvements to the parking area, lighting, restrooms and a fishing area, as well as other improvements.

-Atchafalaya Basin GeoTrail The Atchafalaya Basin GeoTrail is a series of 24 geocaches that have been placed in and around the Atchafalaya Basin.
+Atchafalaya Basin GeoTrail

+The Atchafalaya Basin GeoTrail is a series of 24 geocaches that have been placed in and around the Atchafalaya Basin.
 Launched in 2017 each site highlights how water has influenced the region.
+Link: http://coastal.la.gov/atchafalaya-basin-program/recreational-opportunities/